kferger320/GenomicKinSelection/README.md

 8. HYPHY v.2.5.61(MP)
 9. python-3.11.6

+If you use any of these tools in this pipeline, please cite the appropriate sources.

 Consult complete_pipeline.txt for a step-by-step guide to format and run data through hyphy RELAX, as described in Ferger & Tsutsui (2025).